lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 The calculus of fascism / slavery / military elites in pre-industrial society - it's possible for everyone to be nice and subsistence farmers in equal society (barring weather disease etc etc)

 but once one person takes control of a society and uses violence to make slaves of others, and then uses their surplus to create superior weapons (hang on how did get build the skills base? by having slaves anyway and using surplus to research).
 Once one society does that all others need to similar else be defeated.
 Wars are won with surpoerior weaponry and doctrine and training.
 Things only surplus and then leadership can supply

+utilities:

+google will become utility - boring - but necessary

+utilities:
+not neomliberalism - look at tap water - free, really you think the market will provide? and taking existing vast investment and then privatising it ... yeah where's my return on tax investment ?